The Case for Change

 Anthony Dang

 My brother was killed in Iraq when I was 18.
 I enlisted the next day.
 I came home disabled, started at community college, went to UCSD, then Harvard.
 I worked at the Pentagon and blew the whistle on fraud in the defense industry.
-They fired me.
+The retaliation cost me my career.
 Nobody handed me anything.

 Source: Public record